 A review of the restraint risk assessments assured the inspector that alternatives to restraint were trialled prior to any form of restraint being used.
-It also assured the inspector that the use of restraint in the centre was gradually being reduced and staff had access to alternative less restrictive equipment.
-The focus was now on ensuring the rights of residents were upheld at all times.
+It also assured the inspector that the use of restraint had reduced and staff had access to alternative less restrictive equipment.

-A sample of resident records were reviewed and the inspector saw that each resident who was using some form of restraint had a restrictive practice assessment in place and those with bed-rails had a bed-rail assessment.
-Resident care plans were developed on the basis of information obtained during their bed-rail assessment.
-In addition, care records reviewed showed that residents with bed-rails in use were checked every two hours and these checks were consistently recorded by staff.
-Care records viewed by the inspector confirmed that resident's views and preferences were incorporated into the care plans and they were easy to follow.
+A sample of resident records were reviewed and the inspector saw that each resident who was using some form of restraint had a restrictive practice assessment in place and the one resident with bed-rails had a bed-rail assessment.
+Resident care plans were developed on the basis of information obtained during their assessment.
+In addition, care records reviewed showed that the resident with bed rails in use was checked every two hours and these checks were consistently recorded by staff.

-Discussion with various members of the staff and a review of training records confirmed that they had appropriate training on restrictive practice and felt that this training informed their understanding of restrictive practice and how it could impact on the individual.
-Most staff had completed training on the human rights, including the FREDA principles and a human rights based approach to care.
-They had also completed training on the fundamentals of advocacy in health and social care and on assisted decision making.
+Discussion with various members of the staff and a review of training records confirmed that they all had appropriate training on restrictive practice and felt that this training informed their understanding of restrictive practice and how it could impact on the individual.
+All staff had completed training on the human rights, including the FREDA principles (Fairness, Respect, Equality, Dignity and Autonomy) and a human rights-based approach to care.
+They had also completed training on the fundamentals of advocacy in health and social care and on assisted decision-making.
+An information leaflet on bedrails had been developed for residents and relatives and was included in the admissions pack given to each new resident.
 The inspector observed that complaints made were addressed in line with the centre's policy and they were reviewed by the named complaints reviewer as per policy.
-The management team had established links with the local community and ensured that residents were facilitated to live the best life possible while upholding their rights.
+The management team ensured that residents were facilitated to live the best life possible while upholding their rights.